monimesl/pulserl/README.md

 where `PidOrTopic` is a pid of parent consumer process returned by `pulserl:start_consumer/1,2` or a topic name.

 Each received message should be [acknowledged](https://pulsar.apache.org/docs/en/concepts-messaging/#acknowledgement) with `pulserl:ack/1`.
-`pulsar:negative_ack/2` could be used to ask broker for [redelivering of the message](https://pulsar.apache.org/docs/en/concepts-messaging/#negative-acknowledgement), but it should be send before [acknowledgement timeout](https://pulsar.apache.org/docs/en/concepts-messaging/#acknowledgement-timeout) which is disabled by default.
+`pulsar:negative_ack/2` could be used to ask the broker for [redelivering of the message](https://pulsar.apache.org/docs/en/concepts-messaging/#negative-acknowledgement), but it should be send before [acknowledgement timeout](https://pulsar.apache.org/docs/en/concepts-messaging/#acknowledgement-timeout) which is disabled by default.

 ## Contribute